chainstack/docs/docs/subgraphs/quickstart.md

 ## Prerequisites

 * A [Chainstack account](https://console.chainstack.com/user/login) to deploy your subgraph.
-* A Basic understanding of The Graph protocol.
+* A basic understanding of The Graph protocol.
 If you're not familiar with The Graph, we recommend that you read [The Graph documentation](https://thegraph.com/docs/en/about/) before proceeding.

 1. [**Create your subgraph in the Chainstack console**](./quickstart.md#create-a-subgraph-in-the-chainstack-console)
 2. [**Install the Graph CLI**](./quickstart.md#install-the-graph-cli)